 Settling the estate and other financial and business affairs of a deceased spouse, parent, or sibling can be a daunting experience for the family member who has taken on the task.

 A person unfamilar with settling an estate might think she has stepped into a labyrinth … and she would be right.
 There are federal tax rules and state probate laws that must be followed.
 And there are also unwritten rules that third parties, such as banks, insurance companies, and stock brokerage firms, often insist upon before they will agree to transfer assets out of a decedent’s name.
-Tom Nolan and his experienced paralegal staff will walk with you through the labyrinth, and in the process, save you much frustration and emotional energy.
+Tom Nolan and an experienced paralegal staff will walk with you through the labyrinth, and in the process, save you much frustration and emotional energy.

 You can visualize the settlement of a decedent’s estate as a process that proceeds down three different tracks within the labyrinth.